Raff Cirino

-Raffaele Alexander Cirino (born 3 February 2007) is a footballer who plays as a defender for club Fleetwood Town.
-He represents the Montserrat national team.
+Raffaele Alexander Cirino (born 3 February 2007) is a professional footballer who plays as a defender for club Fleetwood Town.
+Born in England, he represents the Montserrat national team.

 Career

-Cirino first joined Fleetwood Town at under-15 level, having being scouted at grassroots level playing in his hometown of Great Harwood.
-In the summer of 2023, he signed a two-year scholarship with the Academy.
+Cirino first joined Fleetwood Town at under-15 level, having been scouted at grassroots level playing in his hometown of Great Harwood.
+In the summer of 2023, he signed a two-year scholarship with the academy.
 On 8 October 2024, he was handed his professional debut by first team manager, Charlie Adam, starting in the 3–0 EFL Trophy win over Barrow.
 On 22 March 2025, he was sent out on loan to gain some experience at Northern Premier League Premier Division side Bamber Bridge until the end of the season.
 He made his debut against Macclesfield and started the following five games as Brig finished in mid-table.

 On 1 July 2025, Cirino was offered his first professional contract after a successful stint in the under-18's, signing a one-year deal with the option of an extended year.